Dredging for navigation: Routine maintenance

-On this page:
+On this page

-1.0 About this code of practice
+Submit a notification1.0 About this code of practice

-This code of practice outlines Fisheries and Oceans (DFO)’s national best practices for routine maintenance dredging.
-Dredging is considered routine maintenance when it is required to maintain the design depths of navigation channels, harbours, marinas, boat launches, docking sites and port facilities, which all contribute to Canadian tourism, recreation and the transportation of goods.
+Dredging is considered routine maintenance when it is needed to maintain the design depths of navigation channels, harbours, marinas, boat launches, docking sites and port facilities, which all contribute to Canadian tourism, recreation and the transportation of goods.
 Navigation areas are typically dredged using clam buckets, draglines, backhoes or suction.

-For the purpose of this code of practice, routine maintenance dredging includes the mechanical removal of accumulated sediment from the bed of a water body in an area where dredging for navigation purposes has previously occurred and was reviewed by DFO.
+For the purpose of this code of practice, routine maintenance dredging includes the removal of accumulated sediment from the bed of a water body in an area where dredging for navigation purposes previously occurred and was reviewed by DFO.

-- disturbance of watercourse beds and banks
+- disturbance of watercourse or water body bed and banks

 - release of sediments or other deleterious substances